pablocasares/enricher/docs/configuration/multi_tenant.md

 toc: false
 ---

-The Enricher service has a multi tenant mode, in this mode it prefixs the `application.id` automatically in all the Kafka topics, except the bootstraper and metric topic.
+The Enricher service has a multi tenant mode, in this mode it prefixs the `application.id` automatically in all the Kafka topics, except the bootstrapper and metric topic.

 On this mode when you define a stream definition, for example: